GENERAL SCHEDULING POLICIES

 Lab and Pathology Fees

-- We have negotiated discounted fees for pathology, approximately $55/specimen, or you may choose to use your private health insurance to submit a claim for each specimen.
+- We have negotiated discounted fees for pathology of $65 per specimen, or you may choose to use your private health insurance to submit a claim for each specimen.

-- Any service(s) provided by a lab or hospital is a contract between you and that lab or hospital should be handled with that lab or hospital.
+- Any service(s) provided by a lab or hospital is a contract between you, and that lab or hospital and should be handled with that lab or hospital.
 It is not the responsibility of our practice.

 - It is your responsibility to know which procedures your insurance will and will not cover at these facilities and to request an Explanation of Benefits (EOB) from your insurance carrier.

 - We require a 24-hour notice for cancellation.
 Kindly follow the instructions for cancellations for our online scheduling system or call us to cancel/reschedule as necessary.

 - Missed visits without 24-hour notice will result in charge of $100.00 fee.

 - Exceptions to the cancellation policy are made for emergencies and decided on a case-by-case basis at the discretion of Galt Dermatology.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.